Xuefeng-Zhu/learn-react/README.md

 * [nuclearmail](https://github.com/ianobermiller/nuclearmail) - NuclearMail is an experiment of writing a webmail client using React and the Flux architecture.
 It runs completely in the browser and uses the GMail REST API.
 * [Nocturn](https://github.com/k0kubun/Nocturn) - Multi-platform Twitter Client built with React, Redux and Electron

+## Starter
+* [react-redux-universal-hot-example](https://github.com/erikras/react-redux-universal-hot-example) - A starter boilerplate for a universal webapp using express, react, redux, webpack, and react-transform